Middlesboro Mall

 Middlesboro Mall is an enclosed shopping mall in Middlesboro, Kentucky, on U.S. Route 25E.
 It includes over 26 stores and services.
-Anchor stores are Belk and Roses.
+Anchor stores are Belk, Roses, Golden Ticket Cinemas and Hobby Lobby.

 History

 The mall is part of a retail business concentration that developed along U.S. 25E beginning in the late 1960s.
 It opened in October 1983 with Belk, JCPenney, Kmart and an array of specialty merchants.
 The mall's first owner was David Hocker and Associates.
 The mall is an important retail center for a large rural area in the mountains of eastern Kentucky and nearby Tennessee.

 Sears joined the mall in June 1987 with a 16500 ft2 hometown store, then added another 5283 ft2 in 1989.
 Kmart closed on June 1, 2002.
 Steve & Barry's opened in place of Kmart in 2006 but closed in 2009 following bankruptcy in the midst of the 2008 economic downturn.
 Roses opened to fill the Kmart store in 2010.
 Sears left in November 2012 and opened a new store north of the Mall on U.S. Route 25E.

 On June 4, 2020, JCPenney announced that this location would close as part of a plan to close 154 stores nationwide.

+In January 2024, it was announced that Hobby Lobby would be joining the mall to occupy the vacant JCPenney space.
+It opened on May 10, 2024.

 Since 2004, the mall has been owned by Ershig Properties, which is based in Henderson, Kentucky.